 Each of the above cases may include the requirement to undertake switching.

-In respect of Scottish Transmission Systems, SPT and SHETL will act on The Company’s behalf in accordance with its duties under the relevant Local Joint Restoration Plan or Distribution Restoration Zone Plan.
+NGET, SPT and SHETL will act on The Company’s behalf in accordance with its duties under the relevant Local Joint Restoration Plan or Distribution Restoration Zone Plan and Regional Restoration Plan.

 Restoration Contractors and Competitively Appointed Transmission Licensees in Scotland shall abide by SPT’s or SHETL’s instructions given in accordance with the Local Joint Restoration Plan or Network Operator’s instructions given in accordance with the Distribution Restoration Zone Plan.

 OC9.4.7.4 (a) System Restoration following a Total Shutdown or where the Balancing Mechanism has been suspended following a Partial Shutdown